PyCQA/modernize/docs/index.rst

 See the ``LICENSE`` file for the license of ``modernize``.
 Using this tool does not affect licensing of the modernized code.

+This library is a very thin wrapper around `fissix
+<https://github.com/jreese/fissix>`_, a fork of lib2to3.

 The `project website`_ can be found on GitHub and the PyPI project name is modernize_